1. Sports

 Related Arts

-In a sense, almost every Japanese martial arts style is related to jujitsu.
-Still, there are some martial arts styles out there that are influenced heavily by jujutsu.
-These are:
+In a sense, almost every Japanese martial arts style is related to jujitsu, but some are heavily influenced by it.
+They include: